wash2/gamedev-blog/content/post/nakama-arm/index.md

 ---
-title: "Depoloying Nakama"
+title: "Deploying Nakama"
-description: "Depoloying Nakama Server on a Free Oracle VM that is using an ARM CPU!"
+description: "Deploying Nakama Server on a Free Oracle VM that is using an ARM CPU!"
 date: "2021-10-09 01:00:00+0200"
 slug: "nakama-arm"
 image: "cover.jpg"